How to Remove Blackness Around the Mouth?

 6. Genetics

 Genetics play a key role in skin pigmentation issues.
 Some people are genetically prone to dark skin around the mouth.
-Pigmentation issues caused by genetics may be harder to treat but targeted skincare products like a depigmentation cream can help in lightening the area over time.
+Pigmentation issues caused by genetics may be harder to treat but targeted skincare products like a depigmentation cream can help lighten the area over time.

 How to Get Rid of Pigmentation Around the Mouth?